SEA is getting outdated sooner or later, and is based on SICS, that is why the transition from SICS to NICOS is a good trigger

 Please use the command frappy_list() in NICOS to see a list of available configurations.
 Creating the configuration files for Frappy is still under work.
 The devices to be used on above mentioned instruments according to the schedule are created first.
 Please contact Markus Zolliker, if you want to use a device not yet on the list.

-If a sample environment device is not working properly, for example due to communication problems, it might be helpful to stop and restart the frappy server:
+If a sample environment device is not working properly, for example due to communication problems, it might be helpful to restart the frappy server(s):

-If the problem is related to a device on the stick or addons, you will need the commands frappy_stick or frappy_addons.
+If the problem is related to a device on the stick or addons, you can restart them individually with frappy(stick=...) or frappy(addons=...).

 With vertical field cryomagnets, typically the stick rotation should be used instead of the standard sample table for omega.
-In this case (currently configured on ZEBRA and TASP), the frappy_main setups should contain a device se_om for the stick rotation.
+In this case (configured on TASP, EIGER, CAMEA, ZEBRA and DMC), the frappy_main setups should contain a device se_om for the stick rotation.
 This is automatically assigned to the device used for omega.

 Instrument | name of omega | name of sample table |